A common embroidery stitch - that is often referred to as a basic stitch - is the satin stitch.

 An embroidery hoop is just on of the tools needed for basic embroidery stitching

-Needles
+1. Needles

-Tapestry needle – Often used when doing counted cross stitch.
+Tapestry needle – often used when doing counted cross stitch.

-Hoops and Frames
+2. Hoops and Frames

-There are also variations, like the scroll frames and stretcher bars.
-I recommend going with hoops and frames for newbies, as these are cheaper and easier to use.
+For now, I recommend going with a hoops if you’re a newbie, as these are cheaper and easier to use.

-Embroidery Scissors
+3. Embroidery Scissors

-Lighting and Magnification
+4. Lighting and Magnification

 Hand Embroidery Versus Machine Embroidery